rm-hull/clustering/README.md

   some scalar measure of distance between the two points.
 Typical applications include euclidean distance, manhattan distance or pearson distance.

-* the **dataset** should be a SEQable collection of data points that should be clustered.
+* the **dataset** should be a SEQable collection of data points that would be clustered.

-The K-means and hierarchical clustering algorithms also require an **averaging** function that takes a number of dataset items and creates an average
+The K-means and hierarchical clustering algorithms also require an **averaging** function that takes a number of dataset items and creates an "average" based on those items.

 ### _N_-dimensional clustering